yolorollo/docs/README.md

 This command builds the `app` container, installs dependencies, performs database migrations and compile translations.
 It's a good idea to use this

-command each time you are pulling code from the project repository to avoid dependency-releated or migration-releated issues.
+command each time you are pulling code from the project repository to avoid dependency-related or migration-related issues.

 Your Docker services should now be up and running 🎉